Shopify/themekit/docs/index.md

 ## Get API Access

-We’ll need to set up an API key to add to our configuration and create a connection between yout store and Theme Kit.
+You will need to set up an API key to add to our configuration and create a connection between your store and Theme Kit.
 The API key allows Theme Kit to talk to and access your store, as well as its theme files.

 To do so, log into the Shopify store, and create a private app.
 In the Shopify